How The MAD Act Provides A Plan For Artificial Intelligence

 Water Quality Act of 1965 (Public Law 89–234) — Phased investigatory legislative precedent

-Department of Defense Directive 3000.09 — Existing autonomous weapons policy (superseded by MAD Act statutory requirements)
+Department of Defense Directive 3000.09 — Existing autonomous weapons policy (assessed for adequacy under MAD Act statutory standard)